kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+Upgrade->downgrade->upgrade testing was done manually using the following steps:

+Kubelet specific:
+1. Deploy k8s 1.29-alpha
+2. Enable the `SidecarContainers` feature gate on the control plane and kubelet
+3. Deploy a Pod with sidecar containers using a Deployment
+4. Disable the `SidecarContainers` feature gate on the kubelet (requires a restart)
+5. Drain the node
+6. Pod is rejected by kubelet
+7. Enable the `SidecarContainers` feature gate on the kubelet (requires a restart)
+8. Pod is scheduled and works as expected

+Control plane specific:
+1. Deploy k8s 1.29-alpha
+2. Enable the `SidecarContainers` feature gate on the control plane and kubelet
+3. Deploy a Pod with sidecar containers using a Deployment
+4. Disable the `SidecarContainers` feature gate on the control plane
+5. Delete the Pod
+6. Pod is created without the new field - init containers are not recognized as sidecars and block the Pod in initialization
+7. Modify the Deployment by moving the sidecar containers to the regular containers section
+8. Pod is scheduled and works (without the sidecar support)
+9. Enable the `SidecarContainers` feature gate on the control plane
+10. Delete the Pod
+11. Pod is scheduled and works (without the sidecar support)
+12. Modify the Deployment by moving the sidecar containers to the init containers section
+13. Pod is scheduled and works (with the sidecar support)

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No.

 ### Monitoring Requirements